 Middle class neighborhood in Mexico

-Not too long ago, a friend sent me the cover story from Atlantic magazine, an article called “The Secret Shame of Middle Class Americans.”
-The underlying premise of this excellent article is that most people in the U.S., even if they are middle-class wage earners, could not come up with $400 immediately if an emergency struck.
+A few years ago, a friend sent me the cover story from Atlantic magazine, an article called “The Secret Shame of Middle Class Americans.”
+The underlying premise of this excellent article is that most people in the U.S., even if a person considers themself a middle-class wage earner, most could not come up with $400 immediately if an emergency struck.

 My friend guessed accurately that the story would resonate with me and what I write about as an American who has chosen to live in Mexico, partly for financial reasons.

-Rather than go in the red supporting the middle-class American lifestyle on wages that likely will never recover from the Great Recession, I have chosen to reduce spending in a more unconventional, bolder way.
+Rather than go in the red every month supporting the middle-class American lifestyle on wages that likely will never recover from the Great Recession, I have chosen to reduce spending in a more unconventional way.

-As the U.S. moves increasingly toward a “gig economy” of remote and contract work, the option of working from Mexico or Latin America is bound to get traction, even if only to be able save enough to retire back in the U.S.some day.
+As the U.S. moves increasingly toward a “gig economy” of remote and contract work, the option of working from Mexico or Latin America is bound to get traction, even if only to be able save enough to retire back in the U.S. some day.
+The amount of content you will find related to the lifestyle of "digital nomads" indicates a growing segment of people who are at least aspiring to it.
+Working In a cheaper country, a young adult from the United States might be able to actually save 50% of their salary while learning a second language and having the adventure of a lifetime.

 If, as the article states, 47% of people cannot save $400 for emergencies, what chance do they have of saving the outrageous sums predicted they’ll need for retirement?

 According to the Trinity Study, at age 25 you could save enough for retirement if you saved 20% of your salary for 37 years at a salary of $70,000.
-Who wouldn’t give up before they began knowing they’ll need $1,750,000 to retire based on a salary of $70,000 year to be absolutely certain of never having to work again?
-By the time they took out that 20% for retirement savings, another 20% for taxes, they'd have to live on $41,300.
+Who wouldn’t give up before they began knowing they going to need $1,750,000 to retire based on a salary of $70,000 year to be certain of never having to work again?
+By the time they took out that 20% for retirement savings, another 20% for taxes, they'd have to live on $41,300 for 37 years.
+And how long does it take for some to get to $70,000 a year?

-Past benchmarks used to define “middle class,” as I came to learn from the Atlantic article, included having enough to buy a home, a car, health care, provide education for your children and take an annual vacation.
-Based on that, at $41,000 you are no longer middle class at a salary of $70,000 a year.
-To achieve those benchmarks today would require over $120,000 a year.
+Past benchmarks used to define “middle class" as stated in the Atlantic article included having enough to buy a home, a car, health care, provide a college education for your children and take an annual vacation.
+Based on those benchmarks, you you are not middle class at a salary of $70,000 a year because you would not be able to do all those things on that salary (Don’t forget you’re also paying taxes and saving for retirement).
+To achieve those benchmarks today would require an estimated $120,000 a year.

-If you read up on the anticipated rising cost of healthcare however, you will find it easy to believe that those who are part of a 65 year-old couple will need the estimated $317,000 savings beyond the income they live on to pay for health care costs not covered by Medicare.
+If you read up on the anticipated rising cost of healthcare however, you will learn that a 65 year-old couple will need the estimated $317,000 savings beyond the income they live on to pay for health care costs not covered by Medicare.
+That is a development no one was expecting when they began planning for retirement decades ago.
+Social security was to provide income, not supplement Medicare.

-Expats in Mexico shake their head in wonder that so many people, relative to the enormity of the crisis in healthcare and stagnant wages in relation to the cost of living, still think that the idea of cutting bait and moving to Mexico is crazy.
-The cost of a very good health insurance policy here, if you get on the plan while you're still healthy, is less than $3,000 a year.
+In light of those statistics, expats in Mexico shake their head in wonder that so many people still think that the idea of cutting bait and moving to Mexico is crazy.
+The cost of a very good health insurance policy here, if you get on the plan while you're still healthy and under 64 is less than $1,800 a year.

-From a budgeting standpoint, moving to Mexico at its heart is a matter of just moving to a far less expensive place.
-But unlike that trailer in West Virginia, you still have an truly middle-class lifestyle, with nice restaurants and great views , plus a wildly more interesting life.
+From a budgeting standpoint, moving to Mexico at its heart a matter of moving to a far less expensive place.
+But unlike that trailer in West Virginia, in Mexico, on your social security and pension you will still have a truly middle-class lifestyle; with nice restaurants, a stimulating culture and a wildly more interesting life.

-Admittedly, you will have cultural adjustments and language difficulties (arguably not unlike adjusting in West Virginia, but with better food and dentistry), but you will grow personally and be enriched culturally.
-You will also have bragging rights and be the envy of many of your friends.
+Admittedly, you will have cultural adjustments and language difficulties (Arguably not unlike adjusting in West Virginia, but with better food and dentistry).
+You will grow personally and be enriched culturally in Mexico in a way you could not living in American's small cities and town (Sorry.)
 If you learn the language you will probably even be mentally sharper than if you stayed at home.

-Yet in spite of this, if you suggest to the average retired person or couple in their late 50’s that they might be able retire to Mexico comfortably now, most would still rather clutch the steering wheel than even consider the option.
+Yet in spite of these truths, when I suggest to the average retired person or couple in their late 50’s that they might be able retire to Mexico comfortably now, most would still rather clutch the steering wheel than even consider the option.

-What a disservice.
-Becoming an expat might save someone from aging in destitution.
-I know several single women in Mazatlan living very pleasant lives on their pensions alone.
-They could never do that in the U.S.
+What a disservice this omission is.
+Becoming an expat might save a reader from aging in destitution.
+I know several single women in Mazatlán living very pleasant lives on their pensions alone.
+They could never do that in the U.S. Those women had to dig that information out.
+They never found it on any financial planning or retirement site.

 Gated community in Mazatlán

 Understandably, our lives and relationships are important to us.
-To that my argument would be how much more difficult relationships will be to maintain when you are poor.
+To that my argument would be how much more difficult relationships are to maintain when you are poor.

-Financial planning and retirement planning publications should encourage their readers to learn the facts about Mexico, even as the hope for a secure, worry-free future in the U.S grows ever dimmer.
+Financial planning and retirement planning publications should encourage their readers to learn the facts about Mexico, even as the hope of mnay for a secure, worry-free future in the U.S grows ever dimmer.

 “America’s Looming Retirement Savings Crisis” - CNBC